Once upon a time, there were three ripe bananas staring at me. How did I let that happen again? I viewed them as a challenge!

 I didn’t take pictures of making the frosting because it’s pretty basic.
-It makes a nice big, fluffy batch so you can lavish it thickly on the cake.
+It does make a nice big, fluffy batch so you can lavish it thickly on the cake.
 I did lick the beaters.
 Don’t miss that step.

 Once I applied the frosting, I thought the cake looked sort of, well, naked.
 Not festive.
 A cake this naughty needed some flair so I sprinkled some pecan pieces on top.
 In hindsight, I should have toasted them.
 Toast yours.

 A showy double layer cake that's moist and tender, exploding with banana flavor.
 Homemade vanilla pudding nestles between the layers and it's lavished with thick burnt sugar buttercream icing and topped with a sprinkle of chopped pecans.
 Definitely a labor of love.

 Banana Cake Ingredients

 - 3 eggs

 - 1 1/4 cup mashed ripe banana about 3 medium